These roasted citrus bowls are a combination of winter fruits, caramelized by the oven, and creamy mascarpone cheese with honey.

 In a very digital world, our first impressions of people typically come from email or social media interactions instead of face to face.
 Even though these circumstances are different, I really feel you can read personalities and demeanor the same way.

 When you stumble upon a genuine person, you know it immediately, like my kind, wicked smart, and beautiful friend Sarah of Snixy Kitchen.
 We met through blogging last year she solved a tech problem that was giving me fits, and soon after I got lost in her blog – beautiful story-telling and photography that will make your mouth water.
 Later we bonded over cats and good food, and soon a friendship formed.
 To bring things to life, I flew out to California to visit, just knowing it would feel like we’d been friends for years.
 And it did.
-We had the best time together, shooting recipes, going to the Cat Cafe, spatchcocking a chicken at Alanna’s house, and scouring the city for food props.
+We had the best time together, shooting recipes, going to the Cat Cafe, cooking dinner at Alanna’s house, and scouring the city for food props.

 Just as I knew Sarah would be a friend I could count on no matter the number of miles between us, I know that she is going to be the most amazing mother to her #cheesebabygirl due in just a few weeks – which is why a group of blogger friends are throwing her a surprise virtual baby shower today!